-Although the Council has a wide discretion in determining the appropriate level of financial penalty in any particular case, regards has been given to statutory guidance when producing this policy.
+Although the Council has a wide discretion in determining the appropriate level of financial penalty on a case-by-case basis, regards has been given to statutory guidance when producing this policy.

 Financial Penalties issued under The Client Money Protection Schemes for Property Agents (Requirement to Belong to a Scheme etc.) Regulations 2019 have a maximum penalty amount of £30,000 for the breach of the requirement to belong to a client money protection scheme (Regulation 3) and a maximum of £5,000 for breaching the transparency requirements (Regulation 4).